comparaja/design-system/README.md

-# design-system
+# ComparaJá Design System

-ComparaJá Design System
+Resources, tooling, and design guidelines for all ComparaJá frameworks.